lsst-it/ittn-034/index.rst

    :width: 700 px

 From this point on, a 24 strand OS2 fiber optic cable is separated from Movistar splice enclosure located in route D41 and is routed using posts to the control gate located inside the Aura Project site.
-Here the cable is routed along the main road from the control gate towards San Carlos road which runs through the valley through difficult terrain conditions.
+Here the cable is routed along the main road from the control gate towards San Carlos road and extends through the valley under difficult terrain conditions.
 This road is most commonly known as the service road.
 This cable was installed by Movistar using a series of electric and wooden poles with their respective splice enclosures along the way splitting off to an optical terminal located in Cerro Pachon and Cerro Tololo.